BugAlertDotOrg/bugalert/content/notices/2022-06-02-confluence.md

 ~~As of this update, there is still no patch available.~~ Confluence administrators are urged to remove public-facing installations from the Internet as soon as possible.

-## Update as of May 3rd, 2:30PM New York time
+## Update as of June 3rd, 2:30PM New York time

 **[Patches are now available from Atlassian.](https://www.atlassian.com/software/confluence/download-archives)**